Why are you so much cheaper than other programs?

 Most volunteers choose to stay the night before their reservation at the La Tortuga Feliz recommended accommodation option in San Jose.
-La Tortuga Feliz has negotiated a discounted rate for volunteers at a very comfortable hotel in a safe area close to the centre.
+Volunteers stay at a very comfortable hotel in a safe area close to the centre.
 The hotel offers airport pick-up, complimentary continental breakfast, free internet, wifi and low cost international calls.
 There are security boxes in all rooms and English is spoken.
 The hotel website and booking details are contained in your confirmation email that you will receive after reserving with La Tortuga Feliz

 Are flights included?/Which airport do I need to fly to?

 Transportation costs to and from Costa Rica is your responsibility.
 You will need to fly into San Jose International Airpost Costa Rica (SJO).

 What shouldn’t I bring to La Tortuga Feliz?

 Surfboards,diving equipment, laptops or anything that relies on electricity.

 I am a young female who has never travelled alone before and I love the thought of helping to save turtles but am a little nervous about the trip.